ATOMNFT/CYD-ESP32Marauder/Evil Portal Stuff/README.md

   # Adjusted sd card portal storage
-  I have tweaked a section of two files (EvilPortal.cpp & SDInterface) to allow the portals used in EP to be stored in a folder on the sd card instead of just being stored in the root of sd card<br>
-  with all the pcaps and other files captured.
+  I have tweaked a section of two files (EvilPortal.cpp & SDInterface) to allow the portals used in EP to be stored in a folder on the sd card instead of just being stored in the root of sd card with all the pcaps and other files captured.
   </b>
   <br>